jhudsl/tidyversecourse/docs/01-intro.md

 ## Data Science Workflows

-The phrase "data science workflow" describes the method or steps by which a data scientest might evaluate data to perform a data analysis from start to finish.
+The phrase "data science workflow" describes the method or steps by which a data scientist might evaluate data to perform a data analysis from start to finish.
 In this course we will provide examples of workflows with real data.
 In general, workflows involve the following steps:

 - Identifying a question of interest - determining if it is feasible
 - Identifying data to answer that question
-- Importing that data into a programing language such as R
+- Importing that data into a programming language such as R
 - Cleaning /wrangling / and tiding the data
 - Exploratory data analysis to get to know the data
 - Data analysis to look for associations in the data